INFORMATION REQUIRED IN PROXY STATEMENT

 None of our directors or executive officers has been involved in any legal proceeding in the past 10 years that would require disclosure under Item 401(f) of Regulation S-K.

-Our nominating committee consisted of Alexander Ruckdaeschel, Timothy Harned and Michael Scott, each of whom is a non-employee member of our board of directors.
-Mr. Scott was the chairperson of our nominating committee.
-Our board of directors has determined that each member of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and under the rules of the NASDAQ Stock Market.
-Our board of directors has adopted a written charter for our nominating committee, which is available on our website (www.vuzix.com).
-Our nominating committee met two (2) times in 2017.
+Our nominating committee consists of Alexander Ruckdaeschel, Timothy Harned and Edward Kay, each of whom is a non-employee member of our Board of Directors.
+Mr. Harned was the chairperson of our nominating committee.
+Our Board of Directors has determined that each member of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and under the rules of the NASDAQ Stock Market.
+Our nominating committee met three (3) times in 2019.

 Code of Ethics and Business Conduct